AmrElsayyad/makefile-tutorial/README.md

 ## The versions and types of Make

-There are a variety of implementations of _Make_, but most of this guide will work on whatever version you're using.
-However, it's specifically written for _GNU Make_, which is the standard implementation on _Linux_ and _MacOS_.
-All the examples work for _Make_ versions 3 and 4, which are nearly equivalent other than some esoteric differences.
+There are a variety of implementations of Make, but most of this guide will work on whatever version you're using.
+However, it's specifically written for GNU Make, which is the standard implementation on Linux and MacOS.
+All the examples work for Make versions 3 and 4, which are nearly equivalent other than some esoteric differences.

 ## Table of Contents